mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-05-Identity-Lifecycle-Management/README.md

 - Create users using a consistent naming standard
 - Place users into the correct department OU
 - Assign access through security groups
+- Correct access when an identity is placed in the wrong group
 - Update access when a user changes departments
-- Disable accounts during offboarding
+- Prepare user accounts for offboarding actions
 - Validate that identity state matches the user lifecycle stage
+- Preserve account history instead of deleting accounts immediately

 ---

 ## Lab Summary

-In this lab, I performed three core identity lifecycle workflows:
+In this lab, I performed identity lifecycle workflows inside Active Directory Users and Computers.

+The lab included:

+- Reviewing the existing MRTG OU structure
+- Reviewing department-based security groups
+- Validating default user group membership
+- Assigning department-based access through security groups
-- Joiner workflow for a new HR employee
+- Creating a new user account
+- Correcting a user’s group membership after an initial misalignment
+- Updating a user’s access during a department transfer
+- Moving users into the correct department OUs
-- Mover workflow for a user transferring from HR to IT
+- Preparing an account action for a user lifecycle event
-- Leaver workflow for a departing Finance employee

-The lab used Active Directory Users and Computers to manage user placement, group membership, and account status.

-The lab reinforced that OU placement and access group membership are related but separate controls.
-OU placement supports organization and policy targeting, while group membership controls access.
+This lab reinforced that OU placement and group membership are related but separate controls.

+OU placement supports organization and policy targeting.

+Group membership controls access.

+Both must be reviewed during identity lifecycle changes.

 ---